backdrop-contrib/slick/README.txt

 This is most likely true when the library adds/changes options, or the module does something new.

-Always clear the cache when updating the module to ensure things are picked up:
+Always clear the cache, and re-generate JS (if aggregation is on) when updating the module to ensure things are picked up:
 - admin/config/development/performance

 If having JS error with jQuery v1.7, you may need to upgrade it to v1.8.